PlummersSoftwareLLC/Primes/PrimeBASIC/solution_1/README.md

-# FreeBASIC solution by rbergen
+# FreeBASIC 64-bit-mapped solution by rbergen

 *Category: Faithful*

-This is an implementation in FreeBASIC.
+This is an implementation in FreeBASIC that maintains the array of (non-)primes in an underlying array of bit-mapped 64-bit unsigned integers.

 ## Run instructions